 The client, Eaton Corp., was scaling up a critical element of their ion implant tool (semiconductor equipment).
 The accelerator column had several dozen layers, each of which was required to be assembled and aligned within thousandths of an inch while maintaining ultra-high vacuum integrity.
 In order to accomplish this, Concurrent Design completely reassessed the assembly process.
 We determined that by assembling the instrument upside-down, we could satisfy the specification tolerances.
 The mechanical design process required that we establish “ground” using a fixture plate with multiple locating features to constrain select degrees of freedom.
 We addressed the tolerances associated with each degree of freedom and began building tooling to assemble each layer.
 The base fixture plate, parallel guide rods, centering cone tools and five axis alignment tool were all high precision mechanical tool designs.
-Each element in this suite of tool designs was engineered, designed and built.
-From the first assembly, the tolerances were satisfied and the ultra-high vacuum integrity was assured.
+We engineered, designed, and built each element in this suite of tools.
+From the first assembly, we satisfied the tolerances and assured the ultra-high vacuum integrity.

 The client, Applied Materials, is a manufacturer of semiconductor equipment.
 Some equipment, including deposition process chambers, are very sophisticated, with many parts assembled on all sides of the chamber.
 Some of these elements are relatively fragile compared to the large, heavy process chamber.
 The challenge was to design and build a multi-axis assembly tool that would allow the assembly technician to address the work-piece from any angle, orientation or elevation.
 The tool design provides for such volume production features as quick part alignment, attachment and orientation to any attitude.